When Dinosaurs Roamed America: Late Jurassic segment (150 million years ago)

 The show skips to Utah during the Late Jurassic period (all centering the Morrison Formation).
 The region has been engulfed by a severe drought as the seasonal rain has failed to arrive.
 A predatory Ceratosaurus stalks a family of Dryosaurus, including a mother and two youngsters.
 The predator eventually breaks its cover and charges after the small dinosaurs as they scatter.
 The Dryosaurus can only flee but the Ceratosaurus is quicker than they are and catches up, grabbing and killing one of the juveniles.
 The Ceratosaurus feasts while the others escape into a grove of pine trees and run into a herd of sauropods called Camarasaurus.
 They will be safe around the gentle giants.
 A male Stegosaurus fights off the attacking Ceratosaurus, the same individual from the earlier sequence, later on using his spiked tail and follows a female Stegosaurus, displaying his plates.
 Eventually, the female decides that he is a healthy individual and the two mate.
-With the onset of the rainy season, a herd of Apatosaurus arrive, followed by a hungry Allosaurus who launches an assault against the herd while the sauropods graze but is unsuccessful due to their size and strength.
+With the onset of the rainy season, a herd of Apatosaurus (the species is now considered Brontosaurus again) arrive, followed by a hungry Allosaurus who launches an assault against the herd while the sauropods graze but is unsuccessful due to their size and strength.
 The Allosaurus subsequently attacks and kills the Ceratosaurus that attacked the Dryosaurus and finally is able to feed.
 Later while on the move, one Apatosaurus tumbles off of a 20-foot-high cliff.
 The sauropod is injured with a broken leg, and its agonized bellowing is picked up by a trio pack of Allosaurus, which proceed to hunt the sauropod.